11 Cyber Threats To Be Aware of & Defend Against

 7. Man-in-the-middle attacks: A man-in-the-middle (MITM) attack occurs when a cybercriminal taps into an unsecured wireless connection, such as a public WiFi network in an airport or hotel, to intercept conversations or redirect people to fake websites where their information can be stolen.
 A VPN mitigates the risk of MITM attacks in public settings by encrypting all data going in or out of the device and routing it through a secure portal.

-Security concerns for businesses in 2023
+Security concerns for businesses

 • Rising data breaches.
 Data breaches continue to increase as hacking tactics become more sophisticated.
 Many of these methods share a reliance on our poor password hygiene to gain access.
 With the average person now maintaining over 100 passwords, bad habits like password reuse and unsafe password sharing can leave the door to our logins and financial information dangerously open.